nealde/nealde.github.io/about.md

 ## Hobbies

-Whenever I'm not working, I love hiking, photography, playing soccer, lifting, running, tinkering, and prototyping.
+Whenever I'm not working, I love (in no particular order):
+ - hiking
+ - photography
+ - playing soccer
+ - lifting
+ - running
+ - tinkering,
+ - prototyping.

 As I get time, the projects list will be fleshed out more thoroughly.

 Here are some of my favorite photos I've taken in the past couple of years:
 ![pic1](/img/camera/seattle.jpg)![pic2](/img/camera/mountains.jpg)